fivetran/dbt_salesforce_formula_utils/README.md

 - :white_check_mark: : A formula field references another formula field that does not reference other formula fields.
 - :x:                : A formula field references another formula field that references another formula field (etc.).

-If you have a formula field that would fall under the :x: example, then you can exclude it from all your models by configuring the `sfdc_exclude_formulas` variable within your root `dbt_project.yml` file with a list of all the fields you would like to exclude from all models.
+If you have a formula field that would fall under the :x: example, exclude it from all your models by configuring the `sfdc_exclude_formulas` variable within your root `dbt_project.yml` file.
+Configure this variable as a set of all the fields you would like to exclude from all models.
 See below for an example:
 ```yml
 vars:
   sfdc_exclude_formulas: ('field_that_references_other_formula','other_triple_ref_field','field_i_just_dont_want')